A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Results – Performance and Comparison with Human Behavior

-\paragraph{We tried removing the symbolic encoder component of our full model.} We conducted a three-stage ablation study to assess the necessity of the neuro-symbolic module (VSM).
+\textbf{We tried removing the symbolic encoder component of our full model.} We conducted a three-stage ablation study to assess the necessity of symbolic module (VSM).
 For each stage, we only retrained the MLP.
 First, we replaced the entire VSM with a single frozen 3D convolutional layer (randomly initialized) that directly projects the EqRN latent representation to a 54-dimensional vector.
 Second, we only kept the frozen patch embedding from the ViT encoder, while in the third stage, we retained the entire ViT encoder and ablated the VSM's autoregressive decoder.
 For stages two and three, the spatial tokens were also projected into a 54-dimensional vector.
 Next, we tested the model on the mental rotation task for each ablation stage.
-We observe that the model can solve the mental rotation task by taking actions only when the ViT encoder is retained, achieving an accuracy of $90.71\%$, against $38.46\%$ for full VSM ablation and $36.14\%$ when only patch-embedding is kept.
-App.
-Fig. \ref{fig:wvit_aba} shows the number of actions for the ablation where the ViT encoder is kept.
-We observe a performance drop for condition $60^{\circ}$ ($16.02\%$ error rate) and condition $120^{\circ}$ ($22.63\%$ error rate).
+We observe that the model can solve the mental rotation task by taking actions only when the ViT encoder is retained, achieving an accuracy of $90.71\%$, against $38.46\%$ for full VSM ablation and $36.14\%$ when only patch-embedding is kept. \hyperref[fig:wvit_aba]{App.~Fig.~\ref*{fig:wvit_aba}} shows the number of actions for the ablation where the ViT encoder is kept, note that we observe a performance drop for condition $60^{\circ}$ and $120^{\circ}$.
 In view of these results, one might wonder about the relevance of the autoregressive decoder.
-We chose to use an autoregressive approach because it allows flexibility in the number of cubes forming the shapes (whereas a pure ViT only works on shapes with a fixed and predefined amount of cubes).\footnote{Note that the autoregressive approach takes an encoding time proportional to the length of the shape, which is compatible with the observed dependency of human reaction times on the number of cubes forming Shepard-Metzler objects (compare \citep{shepard1971mental} and \citep{shepard1988mental}), and with the sequential encoding of objects observed in eye-tracking studies \citep{just1976eye}.
-Our model however cannot directly account for eye movements, as it is not equipped with a saccadic mechanism (see Discussion).}
+We adopted an autoregressive approach because it allows flexibility in the number of cubes forming the shapes (whereas a pure ViT only works on shapes with a fixed, predefined number of cubes).\footnote{Note that the autoregressive approach exhibits a sequential encoding time consistent with eye-tracking studies, but lacks a saccadic mechanism to account for eye movements (see \hyperref[sapp:bio_plaus]{App.~\ref*{sapp:bio_plaus}}).}